Stable envelopes for slices of the affine Grassmannian: Introduction

 We study the stable basis $\StabCEpt{\C}{\epsilon}{p}$ introduced in \cites{MOk}.
 It is also given by the images of $1_p\in\EqCoHlgy{\T}{p}$ under a map

-Note that these are going in the "wrong" way, comparing to the natural restriction maps.
+Note that these are going in the "wrong" way, compared to the natural restriction maps.
+We are working in ordinary equivariant cohomology, see our convetions is \refSec{SecEnvelopes}.

-The main choice one has to make is the choice of attracting directions in a torus, which is denoted here by $\C$ as a Weyl chamber.
+The main choice to make is the choice of attracting directions in a torus, which is here denoted by $\C$ as a Weyl chamber.
 Informally, the classes $\StabCEpt{\C}{\epsilon}{p}$ are "corrected" versions of the (Poincar\'{e} dual) fundamental classes of the attracting varieties to $p$.
-The notion of attracting variety clearly depends on a choice of $\C$.
+The notion of attracting variety clearly depends on the choice of $\C$.

-This basis is a reach source of enumero-geometric data, see \cites{MOk}.
-Even for purely computational convenience they are useful because they are non-localized classes of low degree, and this allows one to use the degree bounds effectively.
-However, this comes at a price.
-As opposed to the fixed point basis, the multiplication by a divisor is no longer diagonal.
-Fortunately, it's not that far from it.
+This basis is a rich source of enumero-geometric data; see \cites{MOk}.
+Even for purely computational convenience, they are useful because they are non-localized classes of low degree, and this allows one to use the degree bounds effectively.
+However, this comes with a price.
+As opposed to the fixed-point basis, the multiplication by a divisor is no longer diagonal.
+Fortunately, it is not that far from it.

 For a $\T$-equivariant line bundle $\T$ we have